Updated: April 8, 2022

 10. Develop tolerance towards rejections.

-The earlier you accept that you can’t please everybody, the better you will be in managing relationships.
+The earlier you accept that you can’t please everybody, the better you will be at managing relationships.
 Be it in love, friendship, or in business — there will be times when you will be rejected, and that’s okay.

 Not everyone will be able to see your side of the story.
 Not everyone will be open to what you have to offer, even if you think it will be good for them.
 Such is life, and you must learn to accept and move on.